 NBC's Brian Williams went

 to Iraq last spring.
 His network newscast is in the No. 2 position.
-Charles Gibson, who anchors the No. 1 newscast, has no plans to visit Iraq.
+Charles Gibson, who anchors the No.

 The news value of having an anchor in a war zone is dubious at best.
 We're not talking about a veteran front-line reporter like Christiane Amanpour, who knows the ropes and the risks involved to report a story that needs to be told.
 There's no reason for an anchor to go except to boost ratings.
 And to score interviews with people who normally shy away from the reporters in the trenches.

 Seems like no one is immune to the celebrity stardust, and her producer have told various interviewers that Couric has opened doors to interviews.